naildown/restify-auth/readme.md

 - **algorithm?**: jwt.Algorithm.
 Defines JWT algorithm, default to "HS256".
 - **expiresIn?**: string || number.
 Defines expiration time of token, default to "1h" (1 hour).
 - **refreshRange?**: number.
 Defines a time range when to refresh the token, is a number in [0, 1].
-    For example, expiresIn is '10 days' and resresh is 0.7, then: from day 1 to day 3, token is valid;
+    For example, expiresIn is '5 days' and resreshRange is 0.6, token will be refreshed when the client accesses server in the last 3 days (5 * 0.6).
-    from day 4 to day 10, the token is valid and a new token will be sent to the client;
-    from day 11, the token expires.
+    With this options, if the user has a valid token and accesses the server within a valid time, then the user can always log in without a password.
     Defaults to 0, the token will not refresh automatically.
 - **signOptions?**: jwt.SignOptions.
 Use this option to pass full JWT signing options when needed.
 It will override the `secret`, `algorithm` and `expiresIn`.
 - **verifyOptions?**: jwt.VerifyOptions.
 Use this option to pass full JWT verifying options when needed.
 It will override the `secret`, `algorithm` and `expiresIn`.